muratk5n/thirdwave/en/index.md

 subs are needed for attacking China, in their turf, and that's the point, AUKUS isn't about direct homeland defense, it is about offense.
-You are going Galipoli again, in return for a superpower help, just like during WWI, 1915 when you attacked a people with whom you had no quarrel with.
+You are going Galipoli again, in return for a superpower help, just like during WWI, 1915 when you attacked a people with whom "you never had an angry word with".

 ---